ConOnRails/ConOnRails/README.md

 is derived entirely from the designs of DeNae Leverentz, who acted as our user experience expert and project manager.
 All coding to date has been done by Michael Scott Shappe.

-Version 3.3.7, "Wizard Imps and Sweatsock Pimps" was released on 22 June 2014; see the Releases section for some recent release notes!
-This is the version that will be used for CONvergence 2014.
+Version 3.4, "Jam" was is in pre-release testing as of 9 March 2015.
+This is the least version that will be used for CONvergence 2015, although more changes are planned.

 It is the long-term goal of this project to be useful to other conventions, but we recognize that, in order to do that, lots of things that are currently hardwired for CONvergence will need to be made configurable.
 This is an ongoing